puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_summary.markdown

 ### Configurable Ordering

-The [ordering setting][ordering] allows you to configure how resources are ordered when relationships are not present.
+The [ordering setting][ordering] allows you to configure the order in which unrelated resources get applied.

 By default, the order of unrelated resources is effectively random.
 If you set `ordering = manifest` in `puppet.conf`, Puppet will apply unrelated resources in the order in which they appear in the manifest.